prince-amponsah/prince-amponsah/README.md

 - Programming/Scripting with Python and Bash
 - Containerization with Docker
 - Orchestration with Kubernetes
--  CI/CD with GitHub Actions
+-  CI/CD with Jenkins and GitHub Actions

 ### - 👯 I’m open to job roles related to Technical Support, Cloud, DevOps and SRE.